 - If you have a realistic idea of what it’ll take to reach your career goals

-While ambition is important, so is setting achievable goals.
-It shows employers that you have a clear idea of what you’ll need to do to advance your career, and within the company.
+Setting achievable goals shows employers that you have a clear idea of what you’ll need to do to advance your career, and within the company.
 For example, if a particular certification is required to advance in your field, mention that you plan on taking a course to get certified.

 For example, if the company is planning on expanding into new markets, explain that you’d like to take on a leading role in implementing those plans.
 This demonstrates initiative and that you understand the company’s vision.

 If you’re applying for an entry level position, don’t say that you see yourself running the company in a few years.
-It makes you come across as unaware of the amount of hard work it takes to move up within a company (and look like you’re trying to steal your boss’ job).
+It makes you come across as unaware of the amount of hard work it takes to move up within a company (and it’s uprofessional).

-Few have all their career moves planned out in detail, and you never know for sure what the future holds.
-However, don’t tell the interviewer that you have no idea where you’ll be in 5 years.
+Few people have their careers planned out in detail, but don’t tell the interviewer that you have no idea where you’ll be in 5 years.

-Employers understand that you probably won’t stay with the company for the rest of your career, but you don’t want them to think that you’ll write your resignation letter as soon as you receive a more attractive offer.
+Employers understand that you probably won’t stay with the company for the rest of your career, but make think think you’ll leave as soon as you receive a more attractive offer.
 Instead, emphasize your interest in the position and explain how it fits into your overall career plan.

-Here are some industry-specific “where do you see yourself in 5 years” sample answers to show you how to answer – and how not to answer – this popular interview question:
+Here are some industry-specific “Where do you see yourself in 5 years” sample answers to show you how to answer and how not to answer this question:

 Accounting